Sakhi97/ExpenseTracker/README.md

 * User Profile Management: Users can update their profile information and manage their budget.
 * Admin Features: Administrators have the ability to manage user accounts.

-Components
+#### Components
 Repositories
 The application uses Spring Data JPA repositories to handle data access.
 The following repositories are used:

-ExpenseRepository: Repository for managing the Expense entities.
+* ExpenseRepository: Repository for managing the Expense entities.
-CategoryRepository: Repository for managing the Category entities.
+* CategoryRepository: Repository for managing the Category entities.
-AppUserRepository: Repository for managing the AppUser entities.
+* AppUserRepository: Repository for managing the AppUser entities.
-Entities
+* Entities

-The application has the following entities:
+#### The application has the following entities:

 Expense: Represents an expense entry with information such as date, amount, category, and remark.
 Category: Represents a category of expenses.
 AppUser: Represents a user of the application with information such as first name last name, password, role, username, email, and budget.

+### Tests can be run manually to check CRUD functionalities and repositories.

+For tests is used H2 database and is created application-test.properties.

-Controller
+#### Controller
 The ExpenseController class is responsible for handling HTTP requests and managing the flow of the application.
 It uses the repositories to interact with the data and returns the appropriate views.
 The controller has methods for the following operations:

 * Displaying the login page